-To answer this question, you need to first ask yourself some other questions!
+To answer this question “Do I need a climate a climate-controlled storage unit?” – you need to first ask yourself some other questions!
 How long do you want to store the items?
 What do you want to store?
 Is it irreplaceable or valuable?
 Will you be storing the items during humid weather conditions?

 Answering these questions will help you decide if you need a climate-controlled storage unit or whether a standard storage unit will be okay.

 You might have a basement available for storage or a garage, but is it really suitable?
 The basement may be damp, suffer from poor ventilation or let in damaging sunlight.
 Storing in your garage may seem like a good choice, but things all too often get damaged.
 And is your garage or basement free from animals and insects that may damage your items?